In our community

 Teams from St Stephen’s regularly travel to Matongoro.
 Our congregation also sponsor 23 children at the two Compassion projects in these villages, where the poorest are given access to education and training, health and social care, and a nutritious meals.

-Here is the Spring 2019 update on what has been happening in Matongoro and the surrounding villages.
+Here is the Summer 2019 update on what has been happening in Matongoro and the surrounding villages.
 Please contact Stephen and Sylvie Barbor through St Stephen’s Church Office for more information.

 St Stephen’s Church is so pleased to support the Charis Foundation in Romania.
 The Charis Foundation is at Christian mission that aims to change the community by showing God’s love in practical ways.
 Charis encourages the Romanian society to get involved in charitable activities and meet the social, educational and cultural needs of the community.

 Groups from St Stephen’s Church have visited Charis in 2002, 2003, 2013 and 2014, and we are hoping to send a team out again in autumn 2016.